Extra innings: Notable postseason extra-inning games

-In October 1999 the Grand Single game 5 of the 1999 NLCS was won when, with the Bases loaded in the bottom of the 15th inning, Robin Ventura of the New York Mets, who had hit 2 Grand Slams in one game earlier in the year in the same game, hit what seemed to be another when the ball went over the wall.
-His fellow Mets teammates would not let him get even to second base.
-So according to the rules only one run was allowed to score making it a 4–3 win over the Atlanta Braves.
+In October 1999, in the "Grand Single" game 5 of the 1999 NLCS, with the bases loaded in the bottom of the 15th inning, Robin Ventura of the New York Mets, who had hit two grand slam home runs in one game during the regular season, hit the ball over the outfield fence for, apparently, another grand slam.
+He celebrated with his teammates and did not advance to second base.
+According to the rules, only one run scored, giving the Mets a 4–3 win over the Atlanta Braves.

-The longest postseason game by innings in MLB history is 18 innings, which has happened four times.
+The longest postseason game by innings in MLB history is 18 innings; this has occurred in five games, all of which were decided by a solo home run.
+Four of the five 18 inning games involve either the Houston Astros or the Los Angeles Dodgers.

 The first 18-inning contest was played between the Atlanta Braves and the Houston Astros on October 9, 2005.
 In Game 4 of a National League Division Series in Houston, the Braves (who were trailing the series 2–1 and facing elimination) took a 6–1 lead into the 8th inning.
 A grand slam by Lance Berkman in the bottom of the 8th brought the score to 6–5, and with two outs in the bottom of the 9th, Brad Ausmus homered to tie the game and send it to extra innings.
 The score remained deadlocked at 6–6 until the 18th, when the Astros' Chris Burke (who entered the game in the 9th inning as a pinch runner) hit a walk-off home run to left to win it, sending Houston to the NLCS.
 Roger Clemens, who was brought in to pinch-hit in the 15th and pitched the last three innings in relief, was credited as the winning pitcher in the 5-hour, 50-minute contest.
 Adam LaRoche and Tim Hudson played in both of the first two 18-inning games.
 This one as Atlanta Braves and the second one as opposing sides of one another with Hudson pitching in both games as the visiting team's starting pitcher.
-It is the longest winner in a potential clinching game in baseball history.